Atlas VPN vs NordVPN

 FeatureAtlas VPNNordVPN

-EncryptionAES‑256 and ChaCha20; perfect forward secrecyAES‑256 with Perfect Forward Secrecy
+EncryptionAES-256 and ChaCha20; Perfect Forward SecrecyAES-256 with Perfect Forward Secrecy

-ProtocolsWireGuard and IKEv2/IPsecNordLynx (WireGuard), OpenVPN, IKEv2
+ProtocolsWireGuard and IKEv2/IPsecNordLynx (WireGuard), OpenVPN, IKEv2/IPsec

-Security extrasSafeBrowse malware blocker, Data Breach MonitorThreat Protection, Meshnet, Dark Web monitor, bug bounty program
+Security extrasSafeBrowse malware blocker, Data Breach MonitorThreat Protection, Meshnet, Dark Web Monitor, Bug Bounty program

 Streaming Performance